Jalen Hurd: Professional career

+San Francisco 49ers

-Hurd was drafted by the San Francisco 49ers in the third round, 67th overall, in the 2019 NFL Draft.
+Hurd was drafted by the San Francisco 49ers in the third round, 67th overall, in the 2019 NFL draft.
 He was placed on injured reserve on October 3, 2019, with a back injury and was unable to play in the 2019 NFL season.

 Hurd was placed on injured reserve for a second consecutive season on August 20, 2020, after he tore his ACL during a running drill at training camp, ending his 2020 season participation.

 On September 11, 2021, Hurd was placed on injured reserve with a knee injury.
 He was later released on November 11, 2021, after spending each of his three seasons on injured reserve, and never taking a regular season snap with the 49ers.

+New England Patriots

+On July 25, 2023, Hurd signed with the New England Patriots.

+On August 1, 2023, Hurd announced his retirement from professional football.